 \subsection{Cross-match with known events}

-Sample~A of events was obtained in an independent procedure and contained 33~events which also ended-up in the Sample~B. In order to assure we identified all possible cross-matches between \gaia-discovered events and previously known events, we performed an additional match on the coordinates between the Sample~A and all available catalogues of microlensing event candidates.
-The result of the cross-match is provided in Table \ref{tab:xm} in the Appendix, which gathers all matches between \gaia combined Sample~A and Sample~B with other microlensing surveys and catalogues containing microlensing events.
-This includes OGLE-IV Bulge \citep{Mroz1} and Disk \citep{Mroz2} events, OGLE-IV's Early Warning System webpages \citep{2015Udalski}, KMT-Net \citep{KMTNet}, MOA \citep{MOA}, ASAS-SN \citep{ASASSN} as well as Gaia Science Alerts reported microlensing events \citep{Hodgkin2021}.
-There were in total 273~events out of 363, which were alerted by one or more of the above-mentioned surveys (227 cases matched to OGLE-IV alone), hence 90 events reported here are completely new, not known before.
+Sample~A of events was obtained in an independent procedure and contained 33~events which also ended up in Sample~B. In order to assure we identified all possible cross-matches between \gaia-discovered events and previously known events, we performed an additional match on the coordinates between Sample~A and all available catalogues of candidate microlensing events.
+The result of the cross-match is provided in Table \ref{tab:xm} in the Appendix, which gathers all matches between \gaia-combined Samples~A and~B and other microlensing surveys and catalogues containing microlensing events.
+This includes OGLE-IV bulge \citep{Mroz1} and disc \citep{Mroz2} events, the OGLE-IV Early Warning System webpages \citep{2015Udalski}, KMT-Net \citep{KMTNet}, MOA \citep{MOA}, ASAS-SN \citep{ASASSN}, and GSA-reported microlensing events \citep{Hodgkin2021}.
+Of 363 events, a total of 273 were alerted by one or more of the above-mentioned surveys (227 cases matched to OGLE-IV alone), and therefore 90 of the events reported here are completely new.